Anjali (1990 film): Plot

-Civil engineer Shekhar lives with his wife Chitra and their two young children Arjun and Anu.
+Civil engineer Shekhar lives with his wife Chitra and their two children, Arjun and Anu.
 Chitra delivers a third child, but the daughter is claimed to be stillborn.
-Two years later, Shekar and his family move to a new apartment complex.
-The family seems to have moved on from their grief due to the stillborn child incident and live happily.
-After a few altercations with the kids in the colony, Arjun and Anu are accepted by all the kids as their own.
-The kids are all for pulling pranks and generally causing a clamour around the apartment colony.
-One such constant joke, they play on a mentally disabled ex-watchman of the colony, much to the chagrin of his wife.
-The only tenant they are afraid of is Dennis Joseph, an ex-convict, who lives alone in one of the apartments.
+Two years later, the family moves into a new apartment complex.
+They appear to have recovered from the loss and settled into daily life.
+Arjun and Anu initially clash with other children in the colony but are soon accepted into their group, which spends most of its time playing pranks and causing a commotion around the apartment block.
+The only tenant they are afraid of is Dennis Joseph, an ex-convict.

-On one particular day, Chitra and the kids decided to surprise Shekhar by meeting him at his construction area, unannounced.
-Nevertheless, on coming to the site, they learned from one of the construction workers that Shekhar has left to conduct an emergency matter elsewhere.
-When Shekhar returns home for dinner that night, Chitra casually asks him where he was on that day, to which he replies that he was at the construction site the whole day.
-Chitra feels hurt to hear Shekhar lying and leaves the dining hall.
-Arjun and Anu too sense that their father is lying to them and leave the place.
-Nevertheless, before leaving the room, Anu blurts out accusations on her father, saying that he's lying about being at the site the whole day.
-Shekhar apologises to Chitra and consoles her and they both make up.
+Chitra and the children visit Shekhar’s construction site to surprise him, only to learn he has left for an emergency.
+That evening, Shekhar lied that he was at the site all day.
+Chitra feels hurt to hear Shekhar lying and leaves the dining room.
+Arjun and Anu also sense that their father is lying to them.
+Shekhar apologizes to Chitra and consoles her and they both make up.

 On New Year's Eve, Arjun slips out late at night with the older children to celebrate while Shekhar is out of town on a business trip.
-Nevertheless, while dancing with his friends on the road, Arjun sees Shekhar with another woman and is shocked to know that his father has lied to them about going out of the town.
+While dancing with his friends on the road, Arjun sees Shekhar with another woman, but a friend drags him away before he can confront his father.
 Later, Arjun and the other children are hauled by the police back to their homes.
-Chitra is furious to learn about Arjun's escapade and when Shekhar comes back, asks him to punish Arjun.
-While Shekhar inquires him about the incident, Arjun, who was still angry at his father, blurts out that he saw Shekhar with another woman on New Year's Eve.
-Chitra and Anu become shocked on hearing about the incident.
-Chitra then starts suspecting that Shekhar is having affair with another woman and confronts him about it, but Shekhar swears on both his kids that he is not.
+Chitra is furious to learn about Arjun's escapade and when Shekhar comes back, she asks him to punish Arjun.
+Arjun angrily blurts out that he saw Shekhar with another woman on New Year's Eve.
+Chitra begins suspecting that Shekhar is having an affair and confronts him, but Shekhar swears on both his children that he is not.